lenhanpham/OpenQuantum-binary/README.md

 Restart the SCF from the saved density using `scf=(restart)` in the next run.

-By default the checkpoint file is placed next to the input file (`myjob.chk` for `myjob.inp`).
+By default the checkpoint file is placed next to the input file (`myjob.oqt` for `myjob.inp`).
 Set `OPENQUANTUM_SCRATCH` to redirect it to a dedicated scratch directory (recommended on HPC systems with high-performance parallel filesystems).